Link: Apply now for the Southwest Rapid Rewards® Priority Card

 It can take up to eight weeks for these to be reimbursed, though typically, you’ll find it posts faster than that.

-The price of upgraded boardings varies by flight, so it’s hard to put a dollar value on this benefit.
-Regardless, this compares favorably to the two EarlyBird check-ins offered every anniversary year on the other cards.
+The price of upgraded boardings varies from $30-80 based in the length of the flight and demand, so that benefit could be worth $120-320 annually.
+This compares favorably to the two EarlyBird check-ins offered every anniversary year on the other cards.

 The Southwest Priority Card more than pays for itself